Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Introduction

-A renewed interest in exploiting DTQW's as a tool to generate entanglement has been reported recently.
-In this context, developing faster methods to generate entanglement which are also experimentally feasible is an important task of current research.
+Recently, a renewed interest in exploiting DTQWs as a tool to generate entanglement has been reported.
+In this context, developing faster methods to generate entanglement, which are also experimentally feasible, is an essential task of current research.
 A particular and intriguing way is via hybrid entanglement.
-Hybrid entanglement as the name suggests is the entanglement between different degrees of freedom like polarization, orbital angular momentum, time-bin energy, or spatial mode.
-If these degrees of freedom belong to the same particle, more information can be encoded at the single-particle level, which can help to reduce the required resources \cite{gratsea_lewenstein_dauphin_2020}.
-Photonic hybrid entangled states can be advantageous in optical quantum networks as it enables a more flexible network with each photon being transmitted through the more suited channel \cite{zhu_xiao_huo_xue_2020}.
+As the name suggests, hybrid entanglement is the entanglement between different degrees of freedom like polarization, orbital angular momentum, time-bin energy, or spatial mode.
+Suppose these degrees of freedom belong to the same particle or qubit.
+In that case, it is called single-particle entanglement (SPE) or single-qubit entanglement(SQE), and more information can be encoded at the single-particle level, which can help to reduce the required resources \cite{gratsea_lewenstein_dauphin_2020}.
+Using SPE as a resource, a protocol to transfer the state of an unknown qubit to a distant location has been formulated \cite{pra}.
+SPE can be used to analyze states of photons, quantum liquids, and elementary particles~\cite{can}.
+An approach to manipulating SPE and quantum superposition with a single photon has the potential to be helpful in the engineering of single photon quantum devices~\cite{lu}.
+A physical process named 'quantum joining' and its inverse has been reported, which allows the transfer of entanglement between photons into hybrid entanglement of a single output photon leading to applications in quantum networking \cite{vit}.
+Single particle entangled states are relatively easier to produce than inter-particle entanglement and are also robust against decoherence and dephasing \cite{aqt}.
+SPE has been used in some experimental tests of non‐contextual realistic hidden variable theories \cite{aqt}.
+Photonic hybrid entangled states can be advantageous in optical quantum networks as it enables a more flexible network with each photon being transmitted through the more suited channel~\cite{zhu_xiao_huo_xue_2020}.
 Photonic quantum information offers several technological applications \cite{slussarenko_pryde_2019}.
-Photonic implementations of discrete-time quantum walk have been explored several times\cite{zhu_xiao_huo_xue_2020}.
-In this scenario, the preparation of maximally hybrid entangled states using DTQWs is of great importance, as it would give rise to new possibilities with regards to quantum technologies.
-Hybrid entanglement generation has been realized experimentally as well \cite{li_yan_he_wang_2018}.
+Photonic implementations of DTQW's have been explored several times \cite{zhu_xiao_huo_xue_2020}.
+For a review on SPE, see Ref.~\cite{aqt}.
+In this scenario, preparing maximally hybrid entangled states using DTQWs is of great importance, as it would give rise to new possibilities concerning quantum technologies.
+Hybrid entanglement generation has been realized experimentally as well~\cite{li_yan_he_wang_2018}.